East Asia Anti-Japan Armed Front

+History

 In 1973, the EAAJAF were preparing for their attacks, developing bombs and saving up a war chest to fund their operations.
 They constructed the bombs with the tools and basic necessities that they had on hand, but there were also members who dug under the floor of their own apartments and created underground bomb-making cellars.
 In addition, to bring their messages to the public they set about writing their own tract, the Hara Hara Tokei, which they published in March 1974.
-On 14 August 1974, they tried to blow up the iron bridge over which Emperor Shōwa's royal train was travelling, which they code-named the "Rainbow Operation".
-However, the plot was aborted because a member was spotted shortly before it was to be put into action.
+On 14 August 1974, they tried to blow up the iron bridge over which the Emperor Hirohito's royal train was travelling, which they code named the "Rainbow Operation".
+The plot was aborted because a member was spotted shortly before it was to be put into action.

-The following day, an assassination attempt on the life of President Park Chung-hee of South Korea was made by Mun Segwang, a member of Chongryon and a militant who hailed from the "Armed Front of High School Students for Violent Revolution", an organization affiliated with the Proletarian Army that in turn had a number of ties with anarchists.
-The EAAJAF's Wolf cell was spurred into new terrorist bombings in sympathy with Mun Segwang.